AvisoNovate/rook/docs/interceptors.rst

 the endpoint function to determine what validations and authentications are necessary for that particular endpoint.

-For example, part of Rook's test suite, uses this Interceptor generator:
+Here's a more concrete example, part of Rook's test suite:

 .. literalinclude:: ../spec/sample/dynamic_interceptors.clj
    :language: clojure